-What you need to know about the DXC-Vencore-KeyPoint deal
+What you need to know as Perspecta opens for business

-I say that because the CSC-HPE deal did not create a new entity for the federal market because CSC had already jettisoned its government business with the creation of CSRA.
+I say that because the CSC-HPE deal did not create a new entity for the federal market.
+CSC had already jettisoned its government business with the creation of CSRA (now part of General Dynamics.)
 The CSC-HPE deal just rebranded HPE’s government services as DXC.